rogervinas/gradle-plugins-first-steps/README.md

 }
 ```

-Once they are ready for production we can publish them to any private or public repository or to [Gradle Plugin Portal](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html) 🎉
+And finally we can publish them to any private or public repository or to [Gradle Plugin Portal](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html) 🎉

 ## Run this demo